Introduction to evolution: Genetic drift

 Genetic drift is a cause of allelic frequency change within populations of a species.
 Alleles are different variations of specific genes.
 They determine things like hair colour, skin tone, eye colour and blood type; in other words, all the genetic traits that vary between individuals.
 Genetic drift does not introduce new alleles to a population, but it can reduce variation within a population by removing an allele from the gene pool.
 Genetic drift is caused by random sampling of alleles.
 A truly random sample is a sample in which no outside forces affect what is selected.
 It is like pulling marbles of the same size and weight but of different colours from a brown paper bag.
-In any offspring, the alleles present are samples of the previous generations alleles, and chance plays a role in whether an individual survives to reproduce and to pass a sample of their generation onward to the next.
+In any offspring, the alleles present are samples of the previous generation's alleles, and chance plays a role in whether an individual survives to reproduce and to pass a sample of their generation onward to the next.
 The allelic frequency of a population is the ratio of the copies of one specific allele that share the same form compared to the number of all forms of the allele present in the population.

 Genetic drift affects smaller populations more than it affects larger populations.